Things you will Love & Hate about studying abroad

 Studying abroad does not mean that you will left penniless, as more and more institutions and governmental bodies are offering students with easy student loans and scholarships for international students.

 In between lectures and lab sessions, studying abroad should leave you with plenty of time to explore.
 Whether you’re one for visiting iconic landmarks, trying new foods or bartering at local markets, there’s always bound to be a better way of spending your time than scrolling through Facebook!

 Often students abroad face difficulties wile finding the right accommodation for them initially.
 They have to go through months of struggle before finally settling into the most appropriate home/apartment.

 To actually study instead of party all the time

 There is a general misconception in the minds that studying abroad means more fun and parties.
 However, the reality is a bit different.
 Studying abroad asks for more dedicated learning and studies than just partying around the new environment.

 You will be making new memories, and so will your friends back at home “without you”.
 Whether it's weekend trips, the group chat you’ll be removed from or school events, the truth is you will miss it all.
 Fear of missing out might affect study abroad for you.

 Scared of new experiences.

 No matter how many hours you spend preparing, there will come a point where everything will go completely wrong.
-If you have a hard time adapting, you will have a hard time every single day in abroad.
+So, you should avoid from the Top Students Mistakes during your study abrod period.

 As an international student, you will spend many hours by yourself.
 Friends will want to go see different attractions than you, and you will spend solo time exploring.
 In that if you get sick, the feeling of isolation gets double.
 Being comfortable wandering around lost, by yourself, is a necessary quality for students studying abroad.